Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 The real outrage — and let’s call it what it is: a profoundly embarrassing national farce — is American institutions and Black communities alike peddling a 1966 Los Angeles basement invention by a Maryland-born, non-African felon as “ancient African heritage” and “authentic Black culture.”

 How did this cult concoction become “Black history”?
-Through sheer collective delusion and institutional gaslighting, where facts get buried under platitudes about “empowerment” and “heritage,” even as fresh backlash keeps resurfacing the ugly truth: Karenga is a felon cult boss whose “holiday” is as phony as his self-invented African name.
+Through sheer collective delusion and institutional gaslighting, where facts get buried under platitudes about “empowerment” and “heritage,” even as fresh backlash keeps resurfacing the ugly truth: Karenga was a felon cult boss whose “holiday” is as phony as his self-invented African name.

 Politicians and media perpetuate the pathetic charade, drawing zero scrutiny from the same crowd that would riot over a White equivalent.